jasonjoh/python_tutorial/README.md

 The purpose of this guide is to walk through the process of creating a simple Python web app that retrieves messages in Office 365 or Outlook.com.
 The source code in this repository is what you should end up with if you follow the steps outlined here.

+> **NOTE:** This branch (`outlook-api`) is a snapshot of the tutorial before it was updated to use the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/) via the [Microsoft Graph SDK for Python](https://github.com/microsoftgraph/msgraph-sdk-python).
+Microsoft recommends using the Microsoft Graph to access Outlook mail, calendar, and contacts.
+You should use the Outlook APIs directly (via https://outlook.office.com/api) only if you require a feature that is not available on the Graph endpoints.
+For the Graph version of this tutorial, see the `master` branch.

 ## Before you begin ##

 This guide assumes: